 In December 2017, the Danish Centre on Endocrine Disrupters published a report (Hass et al., 2018) in which it was evaluated that salicylic acid meets the WHO definition of an endocrine disruptor (ED) from 2002.
 It was concluded that there was moderate evidence of with an anti-androgenic mode of action which seemed plausibly linked to adverse effects as inhibition of androgen response to hCG (Human chorionic gonadotrophin) stimulation in humans and decreased testicular weight, decreased activity of testicular enzymes and impairment of spermatogenesis in rats.
 It is the view of the SCCS that although the toxicology evidence suggests salicylic acid is a developmental toxicant (observations are on skeletal abnormalities), there is no definitive evidence that salicylic acid causes adverse health effects in an intact organism directly as a result of an endocrine mechanism.
-Nor is an anti-androgenic mode of action hypothetically linked to skeletal abnormalities.
-This connection between mode/mechanism of action and observed adverse effect is a basic requirement for substances falling within the Commission's ED criteria and the ECHA/EFSA Guidance for the identification of endocrine disruptors in the context of Regulations (EU) No 528/2012 and (EC) No 1107/2009 and based upon the WHO IPCS 2002 Definition.
+Nor is an anti-androgenic mode of action and observed adverse effect is a basic requirement for substances falling within the Commission's ED criteria and the ECHA/EFSA Guidance for the identification of endocrine disruptors in the context of Regulations (EU) No 528/2012 and (EC) No 1107/2009 and based upon the WHO IPCS 2002 Definition.